serebrov/serebrov.github.io-hugo/content/posts/2013-12-02-node-debug-mocha.md

 ```

 This way there are 5 seconds to start the node inspector and set a breakpoint.
-Mocha should be launched as this:
+Mocha should be launched like this:

 ```bash
     $ mocha -t 10000 --debug
 ```

-Same approach can be used not only for tests but for any short-living node app -
+The same approach can be used not only for tests but for any short-living node app -
 just wrap the startup code into the setTimeout() call.